Dear Contractor Doctor,

 However, I have not had any professional contract reviews of past assignments, nor have I paid income tax and National Insurance Contributions as if I was a deemed employee within IR35.

-If I make my contractor limited company dormant, or close it down and start a new contracting limited company, can I avoid an HMRC investigation?
+If I make my contractor limited company dormant, can I avoid an HMRC investigation?

 Contractor Doctor says:

-Firstly, contractors should always ensure that they commission professional contract reviews for every contract and renewal, to make sure they can clearly demonstrate that they have fulfilled their duty of care in respect to their tax affairs.
+Firstly, contractors should always ensure that they conduct IR35 assessments for every contract, to make sure they can clearly demonstrate that they have fulfilled their duty of care in respect to their tax affairs.

-The same contract review, conducted by a reputable contractor contracts specialist, can clearly establish whether the contractor is working risk free outside of IR35 or ought to be making financial provision now.
+The assessment , conducted by a reputable specialist, can clearly establish whether the contractor is working risk free outside of IR35 or ought to be making financial provision (in the case of the original IR35 legislation, April 2000).

 HMRC’s investigation ‘window’